 Step 2.
 Explore Underlying Concerns

 Jim: I was thinking of an exploring vacation because I want to be physically active during our vacation.
 At my job I sit at my desk all day.
 On my vacation I would like to move around, to walk long distances, and to meet new people.
+Besides, new sights feel invigorating, fun.

 Step 3.
 Find a Mutually Agreeable Solution

-Agreement and resolution come when the two people involved in a conflict create a plan of action that includes ways to meet the concerns of both parties.
+Agreement and resolution come when the two people involved in a conflict create a plan of action that includes ways to meet the underlying concerns of both parties.

-Note that even though this couple's eventual solution was different from the initial suggestions of both parties, because the solution was responsive the concerns of both people it felt better to both of them than either of their first ideas.
+Note that even though this couple's eventual solution was different from the initial suggestions of both parties, because the plan of action was responsive the concerns of both people it felt better to both of them than either of their first ideas.
 That is, the solution was “win-win” not because one or both of them "got their way" but rather because the solution was responsive to the underlying concerns of both of them.

 Please feel welcome to print out the chart that diagrams on elaborates these three steps that's in my earlier posting on the win-win-waltz.
 Post the chart (or this article) on your refrigerator or someplace similarly handy to pull out as needed.